ctu-fee-group/Christofel/docs/base/plugins.md

     public override string Description => "Just an example"; // Short description of the plugin do be displayed to user if he wishes public override string Version => "v1.0.0"; // Version of the plugin for verification purposes.
 Can expose the assembly version

-    // Refreshable, Stoppable and Startable should return services that are used
-    // We are not using any services here, so they return empty Enumerables.
-    // Any services exposed from here will get their methods called on RunAsync, RefreshAsync, StopAsync respectively

-    protected override IEnumerable<IStartable> Startable => Enumerable.Empty<IStartable>(); // Calls StartAsync on them when RunASync is called on this plugin protected override IEnumerable<IRefreshable> Refreshable => Enumerable.Empty<IRefreshable>(); // Calls RefreshAsync on them when RefreshAsync is called on this plugin protected override IEnumerable<IStoppable> Stoppable => Enumerable.Empty<IStoppable>(); // Calls StopAsync on them when StopAsync is called on this plugin

-    // This one is used in DIPlugin to manage lifetime protected override LifetimeHandler LifetimeHandler => _lifetimeHandler;
+    // This one is used in DIRuntimePlugin to manage lifetime protected override LifetimeHandler LifetimeHandler => _lifetimeHandler;

     // Called during Init when configuring ServiceCollection before building ServiceProvider